Inside: This guide will teach you how to calculate your liquid net worth and discover just how much cash flow you really have.

 Next, you need to subtract any liabilities to reach your liquid net worth.

-For example, you need to subtract any outstanding credit card debt as your cash would be diminished in order to pay these credit card debts.
+For example, you need to subtract any outstanding credit card debt as your cash would be diminished to pay these credit card debts.

 Also, by paying down debts and reducing the amount owed, not only can one lower the amount of interest they have to pay, but also make it easier for you to save money and create a better financial future.